OpenDDS/OpenDDS/docs/internal/docs.rst

   .. rst:directive:option:: default

-    The default value of the key if ommitted
+    The default value of the key if omitted

 .. rst:role:: cfg:key